 All direct taxes (including Inheritance tax) going back 20 years.

 VAT is not included in the facility.

 What are the benefits of using this facility?

-Disclosure under the Worldwide Disclosure Facility is considered voluntary and therefore the penalties are lower than those applied as a result of an HMRC enquiry.
+Disclosure under the Worldwide Disclosure Facility was considered voluntary and therefore the penalties were lower than those applied as a result of an HMRC enquiry.

-In addition, HMRC tend not to pursue criminal prosecutions where a voluntary disclosure is made, although there is no guarantee on this.
+In addition, HMRC tended not to pursue criminal prosecutions where a voluntary disclosure was made.

 What are the consequences of non-disclosure?

-Non-disclosure prior to 30 September 2018 may mean significantly higher penalties or potentially a criminal prosecution.
+Non-disclosure prior to 30 September 2018 led to significantly higher penalties and some criminal prosecutions.

 In addition, conventional enforcement steps were initiated with the associated individual risks.